Novia-RDI-XR-Robotics/a-frame-xr-tutorial/README.md

 <img src="images/a-frame_logo.png" alt="A-Frame logo" width="200">

+[A-Frame](https://aframe.io/) is a 3D framework and wrapper built on top of [Three.js](https://threejs.org/).
 A-Frame makes it easy to create VR and AR content for the web.
 While other 3D tools require complex programming knowledge, A-Frame lets you build 3D scenes using simple HTML tags—similar to how you’d build a basic webpage.
 It handles all the complicated 3D graphics behind the scenes.
 It works great on mobile VR headsets and comes with lots of helpful features built in.

 ### What is GLTF?